-3.5.1 Does Registry Services provide a tool to test whether a nameserver has been correctly configured?
+3.5.1 Do Registry Services provide a tool to test whether a nameserver has been correctly configured or not?

-Yes, Zonemaster, which can be accessed via the registrar web.
+Yes, the tool is called Zonemaster and it can be accessed via the registrar website.

 3.5.2 Is it necessary for the nameservers to respond correctly when registering?